Czechia

 Birthgap Generational Indicator (TFG)

-In 2024, the Birthgap Generational Indicator (TFG) for Czech Republic stands at 34.8%, which corresponds to a TFR of 1.35.
-This marks an increase of 4.8 percentage points from the previous year, 2023.
-The trend over the last five years shows a rising pattern in childlessness, with the average for 2020 to 2024 reaching 22.3%.
-When compared to the 1970s average of 1.2%, the current level is about 33.6 percentage points higher.
-The lowest TFG was recorded in the early 1970s, between 1972 and 1979, at 0.0%.
-In global rankings, Czech Republic is placed 17th out of 38 countries, while within Europe, it holds the 12th position out of 31.
+In 2024, Czech Republic’s Birthgap Generational Indicator (TFG) stands at 34.8%, corresponding to a total fertility rate (TFR) of 1.35.
+This reflects an increase of nearly 4.8 percentage points from 2023.
+Childlessness has shown an upward trend over the last five years, with an average of 22.3% between 2020 and 2024.
+When compared to the 1970s, where the TFG averaged around 5.8%, current levels are about 33.6 percentage points higher.
+The country experienced its lowest TFG from 1980 to 1982, at just over 3.1%.
+On the global stage, Czech Republic ranks 17th out of 38 countries, while in Europe, it is 12th among 31 nations.

 | Year | TFG | Year | TFG |